Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average days below previous high of 60 days in the last 5 years of Willis Towers Watson, we see it is relatively lower, thus better in comparison to the benchmark SPY (120 days)
+• The average days below previous high over 5 years of Willis Towers Watson is 60 days, which is smaller, thus better compared to the benchmark SPY (120 days) in the same period.

-• Compared with SPY (21 days) in the period of the last 3 years, the average time in days below previous high water mark of 77 days is higher, thus worse.
+• Compared with SPY (21 days) in the period of the last 3 years, the average days below previous high of 77 days is greater, thus worse.

 Performance (YTD)